Tiling Template Programming

 );

-2. The host calls the ASCENDC_TPL_SEL_PARAM API to automatically generate and configure the TilingKey.
+2. On the host, call ASCENDC_TPL_SEL_PARAM to automatically generate and configure a TilingKey.

 1